A Passion for both

-- Educates, informs, engages and entertains communities throughout Canada using film to share powerful personal and political stories about the impact of sport.
+- Engage, educate and entertain communities throughout Canada using film to share powerful personal and political stories about the impact of sport.

-- Showcases international films and filmmakers not typically screened or widely available.
+- Showcase international films and filmmakers not typically screened or widely available.

-- Provides a safe environment for critical analysis and discussion about stories and themes represented in CSFF films.
+- Provide a safe environment for critical analysis and discussion about stories and themes represented in CSFF films.

-- Promotes physical activity as a means to achieve long-lasting health benefits to both body and mind.
+- Promote physical activity as a means to achieve long-lasting physical and mental health benefits.

-- Engages youth using film and sport in innovative and collaborative workshops.
+- Engage youth using film and sport in innovative and collaborative workshops.

-- Exposes filmgoers to the stories beyond the scoreboard, behind the camera and told with a critical lens.
+- Share the stories beyond the scoreboard, behind the camera and told with a critical lens.